IntersectMBO/plutus/CONTRIBUTING.md

 All code changes go through pull requests.
 - Make your PR from the main repository if possible, this is necessary for the Buildkite CI to trust you.
+    - Making a PR from a fork is acceptable, you will need to do this if you don't have write access to the main repository.
 - PRs exist to be reviewed - design them with a reader in mind!
     - Include the ticket name in the PR title where possible.
     - Write a helpful PR description that explains what’s in the PR and why, and draws attention to anything of particular note, references related tickets etc.